NoxFly/server-sockets/README.md

-./run.sh # compile and execute both and in order the server and the client ./run.sh client # compile and execute the client ./run.sh server # compile and execute the server
+./run.sh # compile and execute both and in order the server and the client ./run.sh client # compile and execute the client ./run.sh server # compile and execute the server ./run.sh server kill # shortcut to kill the server process
 ```

 # About